vavoor/pipifax-lang/pipifax-spec.md

 ### Identifiers

-Identifiers for functions and variables consist of letters, digits, and underscores of arbitrary length.
+Identifiers for functions and variables consist of an arbitrary number of letters, digits, and underscores.
 The first character must be a letter or underscore.
 Identifiers are case-sensitive.

 ### Data types

 Pipifax has these data types:

 - signed 32-bit integers implemented as two's complement
-- 64-bit floating point numbers in the IEEE 754 encoding)
+- 64-bit floating point numbers in the IEEE 754 encoding
-- Strings of arbitrary length
+- Strings (see section Notes below)
 - Arrays of fixed length

 ```